Introduction

 Insert:

-<?php // Define the data that will be inserted in the new record. $data = [ 'field1' => $value1, 'field2' => $value2, 'field3' => $value3, ]; /* * Insert a new record in table YOUR_TABLE_NAME, using the data passed in $data, * then returns an object containing the new record data. */ $newRecord = $this->getTable('YOUR_TABLE_NAME')->insert($data);
+<?php // Define the data that will be inserted in the new record. $data = [ 'field1' => $value1, 'field2' => $value2, 'field3' => $value3, ]; /* * Insert a new record in table YOUR_TABLE_NAME, using the data passed in $data, * then returns an object containing the new record data. */ $newRecord = $this->getDao('YOUR_TABLE_NAME')->insert($data); -

 Update: pretty much the same of insert, but here you can filter the records which will be affected by the update:

 <?php // Defining the "field => data" to be updated: $data = [ 'field1' => $value1, 'field2' => $value2, 'field3' => $value3, ]; // Updating records, filtered by ID.
-This returns the number of affected rows: $affectedRows = $this->getTable('YOUR_TABLE_NAME') ->filter('id')->equalsTo($id) // This $id var, can be a parameter of the service's function, for example. ->update($data);
+This returns the number of affected rows: $affectedRows = $this->getDao('YOUR_TABLE_NAME') ->filter('id')->equalsTo($id) // This $id var, can be a parameter of the service's function, for example. ->update($data); -

 Delete: It's just a matter of defining the filters of the deletion and invoking the function without arguments:

 <?php // Delete records, filtered by ID.
-This also returns the number of affected rows: $affectedRows = $this->getTable('YOUR_TABLE_NAME') ->filter('id')->equalsTo($id) // This $id var, can be a parameter of the service's function, for example. ->delete();
+This also returns the number of affected rows: $affectedRows = $this->getDao('YOUR_TABLE_NAME') ->filter('id')->equalsTo($id) // This $id var, can be a parameter of the service's function, for example. ->delete();

 > The available filter comparison options: